SumiSastri/dev-blogs/docs/computer-code/part3-storing-and-accessing-data.md

 Java, Python, C and other programming languages will have their own keywords that define a variable, and ways of mutating the initialised data.
 As Francesco Tusa, in his "Introduction to the Java Language", states, "Using variables is a way to reserve specific areas of the memory and make them accessible throughout the execution of a program."

 Once data has been created, initialised and stored, this data must be retrieved.
 Different programming languages have different methods to retrieve data.

+Once higher language code has been compiled and run, it is executed in memory via a series of processes in the computer hardware.

 ## What is a code interpreter?